Super Aguri SA05: Issues

+Season overview

 The year was one of exploration and learning for the team.
 The car was predictably the slowest during pre-season testing, but a new aerodynamic package was introduced before the first race in Bahrain which brought the team closer to the others.
 Although the car was on average the slowest, it was not by a big margin, and Sato impressed by racing with faster cars.
 Ide, however, was out of his depth, and his Super Licence was taken away in part after a spectacular collision with Christijan Albers' Midland at the 2006 San Marino Grand Prix.
 He was subsequently replaced by Montagny, who was much closer to Sato's pace.

 The team's increase in personnel and support from Honda allowed them to prepare the SA06, which was used from the German GP onwards.
-At that stage of the season, the team were unclassified in the Constructors' Championship, with no points.
+At that stage of the season, the team were 11th in the Constructors' Championship, with no points.

-The Super Aguri SA05 was the first non-Brackley Honda-powered F1 car since the Jordan EJ12.